English original

 • Avoid using a flash.
 It bothers train drivers and makes photos dull.

 • Lights may be dim in underground stations.
 The use of tripods is often restricted to prevent obstruction.
-If not using a tripod, select your camera's 'burst' mode and shoot some five pictures in a row.
+If not using a tripod and in case your camera cannot handle the light conditions, there's still an option: select 'burst' mode and shoot some five pictures in a row.
 One or two of them will probably be sharp enough for most purposes.
 Some stations also have furniture or ledges where a camera can rest on, either on its own or on an inconspicious pocket-sized tripod.

 • Despite every metro's aim is transporting as many people as possible, flocks of passengers can spoil the best architectural photo compositions.
 On early Sunday mornings there may be fewer passengers around (so I've been told...)